Dublin county football team: Honours

-Dublin has won the All-Ireland Senior Football Championship (SFC) final on 30 occasions – only Kerry, with 37 All-Ireland SFC titles, has won more.
+Dublin has won the All-Ireland Senior Football Championship (SFC) final on 31 occasions – only Kerry, with 38 All-Ireland SFC titles, has won more.
 Dublin defeated Mayo by five points in the 132nd All-Ireland Final on 19 December 2020.
 This was their eighth championship since 2011.
 Dublin is the only county team in men's football or hurling to have won six consecutive All-Ireland Championships.

-Dublin has also won the Leinster Championship on 60 occasions, and is the current Leinster champion, having beaten Kildare in 2021.
-This result was their consecutive eighth, making history and saw it become Leinster champions for the twelfth time in thirteen years.
-Only Meath has split their wins, winning the Leinster Championship in 2010.
+Dublin has also won the Leinster Championship on 63 occasions, and lost to Meath in the 2025 semi-finals.
+The 2024 final defeat of Louth was Dublin's eighth consecutive title, a record, and one that that saw Dublin become Leinster champion for a twelfth time in thirteen years.
+Only Meath split Dublin's wins during this period, by winning the Leinster Championship in 2010.

 Dublin has won the National Football League on 14 occasions, most recently in 2013, 2014, 2015, 2016, 2018 and 2021.
 Only Kerry (21) has more league titles.